thierrygosselin/standart/README.md

     high coverage.
 These repetitive elements can potentially be problematic in downstream analysis (think paralogs,
     retrotransposons, transposable elements).
+  - `summary_reads`: will summarise the reads for indel and GC content and run the read_depth_plot.
 - **Selection & Correction**
   - `clean_fq`: Noisy fastq files identified with the functions above can be cleaned.
 Different options available to tidy those files and